ROGER HARRIS / SCIENCE PHOTO LIBRARY ROGER HARRIS / SCIENCE PHOTO LIBRARY

 Amygdala in the brain.
-Computer artwork of a person's head showing the left hemisphere of the brain inside.
+Computer artwork of a person's head showing the brain inside.
 The highlighted area shows the two amygdala (amygdalae).
 The amygdalae are almond-shaped groups of nuclei located deep within the medial temporal lobes of the brain.
 They are part of brain's limbic system, a primitive part of the brain involved in emotions, learning and the formation of memories.
 The amygdalae play a role in memory and emotional reaction - particularly the memory of those reactions.

 Model release not available.
 Property release not required.